kendricktan/uni_meals_r/READ_ME.md

 To fix:

 To do:
-	Add templates into app
+	Register and Login user
+	Design admin page
+	Design admin page to add eatery

 Done:
 	Designed main layouts